acatone-git/TSP-NB/README.md

 # Setup

-- Download the TSP-CB archive from the [release page](https://github.com/acatone-git/TSP-CustomBezels/releases)
+- Download the TSP-NB archive from the [release page](https://github.com/acatone-git/TSP-NB/releases)
 - Extract the archive & copy to the extracted folder to X:\RetroArch\.retroarch\overlay

 # Enable Bezels